knewplay/book-programming-essential/toolset/tools.md

 ### Merging

-After working on your feature branch and testing the new projectile calculation code, you're ready to incorporate it into the main project.
+After working on your feature branch and testing the new arm mechanism code, you're ready to incorporate it into the main project.
 This process is called "merging."
 By merging your feature branch into the main branch, you're integrating the changes you made in the feature branch back into the main project.
 This way, your team can benefit from the new features or fixes you've added.

 Merging is taking the separate lines of development created by branching and joining them back together.
 When you merge two branches, Git will try to automatically combine the changes.
 If the branches have diverged significantly, you may need to help Git by resolving any conflicts that arise.